Caleb-Briggs1/processing-sketches/Test.md

 ```
 # Using Gestures

-The leap motion has the abliity to recogonize gestures.
-For example, you can recognize the grab of your hand with getHandGrab.
+The Leap Motion has the abliity to recogonize gestures.
+For example, you can recognize the grab of your hand with getHandGrab().
 In this exmaple, we show how to use getPinchStrength().

 ```javascript
 //This is an example of pinch strength//